wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 #### Ruins of Caerdoon

+Although members of Lorehold College have been known to visit the Ruins of Caerdoon on archaeology expeditions, the area is far from safe or well explored.
+Most of the fortress has fallen to ruin, but potent magic and sturdy construction have left enough stone standing to make it defensible.
+Notable features are summarized below:
+- **Desecrated Earth**.
+The area is awash in necrotic energy.
+Undead here have advantage on saving throws against being turned.
+- **Fortress Walls**.
+The fortress looks like a blast of energy blew the top two-thirds of it away.
+The walls are roughly 10 feet high and 2 feet thick unless otherwise specified.
+- **Illumination**.
+No light sources are present in the ruins, which are illuminated by sunlight during the day and moonlight at night.
+- **Trees**.
+The trees here are gnarled and have discolored leaves.

 ###### N1.
 Haunted Watchtower
  - [ ]
 - The fortress used to have multiple watchtowers covering all approaches but now has only one battered tower near the south road.
 A wraith — the tormented remnant of a long-dead garrison commander — stands watch.
 When it detects visitors, the wraith lets out a shriek that puts the ruins on alert and activates the necromantic barrier described in area N2.